aarreedd/ARP-Defense/README.txt

 SUMMARY:

-This repository containts a ARP Defense Script that can be run on an individual system to protect against ARP Poisoning Attacks and to identify what device on the network in executing the attack.
+This repository containts a ARP Defense Script that can be run on a single device to protect against ARP Poisoning Attacks and to identify which device on the network is executing the attack.

 LICENSE: